What is Responsible AI?

 Is responsible AI required by law?

-In the EU, yes — the AI Act mandates specific requirements for high-risk AI systems.
+In the EU, yes.
+The AI Act mandates specific requirements for high-risk AI systems.
 In the US, sector-specific regulations (FTC, EEOC) apply to AI in advertising, hiring, and lending.
 The regulatory landscape is expanding globally.

 How do you measure responsible AI?